 Football Fans in Training – walking towards increased physical activity

-Professor Nanette Mutrie and colleagues have created a walking programme that has led to increased levels of physical activity among male football fans.
+Professor Nanette Mutrie and colleagues have created a walking programme that has led to increased levels of physical activity among approximately 10,000 sports fans worldwide.

 What was the problem?

 The obesity pandemic is one of the most serious health issues facing modern societies, with implications both for individuals’ health and public spending on health and social care.
 While commercial and NHS weight management programmes are effective, they are predominantly attended by women.

 Football Fans in Training (FFIT) was devised as a way of incentivising overweight men to attend weight management groups by giving them behind-the-scenes access to professional football clubs.
 The project was a collaboration across the Universities of Glasgow, Aberdeen, Dundee and Edinburgh.

 Grounded in current behaviour change theory, the project used fans’ home stadiums as supportive environments for a 12-week programme of classroom-based advice and pitch-side physical activity sessions.
 Each meeting involves teaching participants useful skills and techniques to become more active and improve their diet, followed by the physical activity session.
 An incremental walking programme complements these sessions.
 Designed by Mutrie, this rigorous, evidence-based programme gives participants a pedometer and goals to take more steps each week, during and after FFIT.